-It is true that the name "Nephites" sometimes connotes those who shared culture, religion, and ethnicity or biology.
-But every rule-of-thumb we construct that treats the Nephites as a thoroughly homogeneous unit ends up violated by details in the text.
+It is true that the name "Nephites" sometimes connotes those who shared culture, religion, and ethnicity or biology.5 But every rule-of-thumb we construct that treats the Nephites as a descent unit ends up violated by details in the text.
 Variety shows through the common label, culturally (e.g., Mosiah 7:15; Alma 8:11-12), religiously (e.g., Mosiah 26:4-5 and 27:1; Alma 8:11), linguistically (e.g., Omni 1:17-18), and biologically (e.g., Alma 3:17, note the statement concerning Nephi's seed "and whomsoever shall be called thy seed"; Alma 55:4).
-"Nephites" should then be read as the generic name designating the nation (see Alma 9:20) ideally unified in a political structure headed by one direct descendant of Nephi at a time.
+"Nephite" should then be read as the generic name designating the nation (see Alma 9:20) ideally unified in a political structure headed by one direct descendant of Nephi at a time.6

 Even more indicative of social and cultural variation among the Nephites is the usage by their historians of the expression "people of the Nephites."
-It connotes that there existed a social stratum called "the Nephites" while another category was "people" who were "of," that is, subordinate to, those "Nephites," even while they all were under the same central government and within the same broad society.
-Limbi was ready to accept such a second-class status for his people, the Zeniffites, and assumed that the dependent category still existed as it apparently had when his grandfather had left Zarahemla (see Mosiah 7:15).
+It connotes that there existed a social stratum called "the Nephites" while another category was a "people" who were "of," that is, subordinate to, those "Nephites," even while they all were under the same central government and within the same broad society.
+Limhi was ready to accept such a second-class status for his people, the Zeniffites, and assumed that the dependent category still existed as it apparently had when his grandfather had left Zarahemla (see Mosiah 7:15).
 The Amulonites operated a similar system in the land of Helam, where they held Alma's group in effective serfdom (see Mosiah 23:36-39 and 24:8-15).
 (At the same time the privileges of the Amulonites themselves were at the sufferance of the Lamanite king, as shown in Mosiah 23:39; power in Lamanite society was also heavily stratified.)
-Generally, similar stratification is evident in the account of the Zoramites where the powerful segment succeeded in expelling
+Generally, similar stratification is evident in the account of the Zoramites where the powerful segment succeeded in expelling those of the deprived poorer element who did not toe the line (see Alma 32:2-5; 35:3-7).
+The dominance of a powerful Nephite establishment over subordinate groups is shown dramatically in Mormon 2:4.
+There we read that Nephite armies under Mormon "did take possession of the city" of Angola, obviously against the resistance of the local inhabitants who were only nominal "Nephites."
+Hence, some were more Nephite than others, in a sense.
+A socially complex society is also reflected in Alma's expression, "all [God's] people who are called the people of Nephi" (Alma 9:19).
+This subordination and potential variety within the society seems plainer in the expression "the people of the Nephites" than in the more usual "Nephites."
+If we look closely, then, it seems that we can detect in the "nation" centered at Zarahemla an ability to incorporate social and ethnic variety greater than the title "Nephites" may suggest on surface reading.